 According to Valve the creation of the buggy scene was the hardest due to different schemes, mapping and remapping the buttons.
 Valve said that every playtester liked something different and while Moondust isn't perfect, it is the best current demonstration of all the features Knuckles EV2 have to offer.

 Valve claims that the ten finger sensors built in Kunckles EV2 offer users the most natural throwing mechanic in VR.
-They explained how that works in their steam community post , saying "the capsense for finger poses and force sense for grip strength can be utilised to make throwing more accurate than ever, but they also increase the complexity of the release calculations."
+They explained how that works in their , saying "the capsense for finger poses and force sense for grip strength can be utilised to make throwing more accurate than ever, but they also increase the complexity of the release calculations."

 Valve already started shipping out hundreds of Knuckles EV2 developer kits to game developers on 21 June.
 The demo is available on Steam although you won't be able to play it unless you've got an EV2 controller.
 The exact retail release date is unknown at the moment, but we should know soon enough.